 - Logical: where components can be logically grouped in user defined folders to ease the application's functional scheme comprehension.
 Code expansion is also available like in the above-described view.

 - The history pane: tracks down the last visited items, that is: last opened Project Explorer items, double-clicked Immediate window pane results, edited code elements and viewed code items (if configured to do so).
 Persistent between sessions on a per-project basis.

 - The node search pane: used to search for nodes in the CodeSMART Project Explorer.

 - The workbench pane: this one can help you focus on certain elements by defining shortcuts to them.
 Persistent between sessions on a per-project basis.

 - The Library Explorer can be used either as a dockable toolwindow, or docked with the CodeSMART Project Explorer.

 - Both horizontal and vertical split view styles are available.

 - Custom Code items (used by the Custom Code Inserter and Remover) and Multiple Copy and Paste Buffers are placed in special folders.

-- Designer templates can be previewed in a dedicated pane.
+- Designer templates feature a real-life zoomable preview in a dedicated pane.

 - Dead (unused) code and symbols: code that is no longer used.
 This code usually has a negative impact on the compiled program size, not to speak about having a significant negative role in code readability.